Similarly, Can I add my parents to my existing health insurance?

 To be claimed as your dependant, your parent must first fulfill the Internal Revenue Service’s income standards.
 Your parent must not have earned or received more than the gross income test limit for the tax year to qualify as a dependant.
 The IRS determines this amount, which may alter from year to year.

-People also ask, Can I add a sibling to my health insurance?
+Also, Can I add a sibling to my health insurance?

 Related Questions and Answers